Standish Neighbourhood Plan – The Final Plan

 Standish Neighbourhood Plan is a comprehensive document designed to influence the village’s development until 2030.
-If it is adopted it will give our community a real say in changes across Standish.
+If it is adopted at referendum it will give our community a real say in changes across Standish.

 This is the first non-business Neighbourhood Plan in the whole of Greater Manchester to reach this stage and Standish Voice would like to thank the community for its help in achieving this.